dodoleonarnci/ases-mutuals/README.md

 - `src/app/page.tsx` documents the architecture, endpoints, and migration locations.
 - Tailwind CSS is pre-configured via `src/app/globals.css`.
-- When you are ready to build UI for matches/friendships, call the API Routes with `fetch("/api/...",{ cache: "no-store" })` to keep data fresh on Vercel.
+- When you are ready to build UI for matches, call the API Routes with `fetch("/api/...",{ cache: "no-store" })` to keep data fresh on Vercel.

 ## Recent additions

-- `src/matching/dataAccess.ts` can export the current Supabase state (students, friendships, matches) into a reproducible JSON snapshot at `src/matching/data/local_dataset.json`.
+- `src/matching/dataAccess.ts` can export the current Supabase state (students, matches) into a reproducible JSON snapshot at `src/matching/data/local_dataset.json`.
 Run it locally to capture production-like data before iterating on matching ideas.
 - `src/matching/student.py` plus `src/matching/loader.py` define a simple Python sandbox that loads the cached dataset, converts rows into a typed `Student` helper, and wires up NumPy so you can prototype scoring, Sinkhorn/Hungarian matching, or other heuristics outside the Next.js runtime.
 - The dataset export + Python helpers form a tight feedback loop: fetch Supabase → experiment locally → push results back through `/api/matches` once you're satisfied.